Shivani1796/test-java/Lesson 1/README.md

 *Robust* − Java makes an effort to eliminate error prone situations by emphasizing mainly on compile time error checking and runtime checking.

+## Hello World using Java Programming.
+Let's create our first Java file, called MyFirstJavaProgram.java, which can be done in any text editor (like Notepad).
+In Java, every application begins with a class name, and that class must match the filename.The file should contain a "Hello World" message, which is written with the following code:

+INPUT :

+    public class MyFirstJavaProgram {

+     /* This is my first java program.
+    * This will print 'Hello World' as the output
+    */

+     public static void main(String []args) {
+        System.out.println("Hello World"); // prints Hello World
+      }
+    }

+OUTPUT :

+    Hello World

+## Java Syntax
+Every line of code that runs in Java must be inside a class.
+In our example, we named the class MyFirstJavaProgram .
+A class should always start with an uppercase first letter.

+**Note: Java is case-sensitive: "MyFirstJavaProgram" and "myFirstJavaProgram" has different meaning.**
+The name of the java file must match the class name.
+When saving the file, save it using the class name and add ".java" to the end of the filename.

+### The main Method
+The main() method is required and you will see it in every Java program:

+    public static void main(String[] args)
+Any code inside the main() method will be executed.For now, just remember that every Java program has a class name which must match the filename, and that every program must contain the main() method.

+### System.out.println()
+Inside the main() method, we can use the println() method to print a line of text to the screen:

+    public static void main(String []args) {
+        System.out.println("Hello World"); // prints Hello World

+**Note:**
+**1) The curly braces {} marks the beginning and the end of a block of code.**
+**2) Each code statement must end with a semicolon.**